Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy: Introduction

-where $\norm{}_\infty$ denotes the maximum norm.
-A standard union bound argument in connection with the Chernoff inequality yields an $O(\sqrt{n\log{m}})$ bound \cite{Matousek10}.

-In his seminal work, Spencer \cite{Spencer85} improved this bound to $O(\sqrt{m})$ when $n = m$.
-The bound can be extended to the case $n \geq m$ using an iterated rounding technique, and is known to be tight up to constants.
-The proof of Spencer, based on the partial coloring method, was first made constructive by Bansal \cite{Bansal10}, and led to further algorithmic progress \cite{Lovett15,Rothvoss17}.
+where $\norm{y}_\infty \colonequals \max_{j \in [m]} |y_j|$ denotes the maximum norm.
+A standard union bound argument together with the Chernoff inequality yields an $O(\sqrt{n\log{m}})$ bound \cite{Matousek10}, achieved with high probability by $x_i \in \{\pm 1\}$ drawn independently and uniformly at random.
+In his seminal work, Spencer \cite{Spencer85} improved this bound to $O(\sqrt{n\log(2m/n)})$ when $n \leq m$.
+The case $n > m$ can be reduced to the case $n = m$ using an iterated rounding technique \cite{Beck81}, which leads to a general bound of the form

+for some constant $C > 0$.
+This bound is known to be tight up to the value of $C$ \cite{Alon16}.
+The above setting where the vectors are restricted to have $\ell^{\infty}$-norm at most one is only one of several interesting settings; other restrictions include sparse vectors, corresponding to the Beck-Fiala conjecture, and vectors with Euclidean norm at most one, corresponding to the Koml\'{o}s conjecture.
+Both conjectures are still open, but Spencer's result motivated the development of several powerful techniques to tackle these problems \cite{Banaszczyk98,Banaszczyk12,Giannopoulos97,Gluskin88}.

-Over the past few years, vector discrepancy has proven to be a useful tool with various applications, for example, it was used by Hoberg and Rothvoss \cite{Hoberg17} to give the currently best approximation algorithm for bin packing, by Bansal, Charikar, Krishnaswamy and Li \cite{Bansal14} to improve LP rounding for broadcast scheduling and by Chandrasekaran and Vempala \cite{Vempala14} to study integer feasibility of random polytopes.
-Taking into account topics such as prefix discrepancy and vector balancing, which are closely related to vector discrepancy and massively benefited from the progress, the list of applications becomes even larger \cite{Barany81,Eisenbrand18,Jansen19,Nikolov17,Sevastjanov94}.
+Over the past few years, vector discrepancy has proven to be a useful tool with various applications.
+For example, it was used by Hoberg and Rothvoss \cite{Hoberg17} to give the best known approximation algorithm for bin packing, by Bansal, Charikar, Krishnaswamy and Li \cite{Bansal14} to improve rounding of linear programs for broadcast scheduling, and by Chandrasekaran and Vempala \cite{Vempala14} to study integer feasibility of random polytopes.
+Other problems like prefix discrepancy and vector balancing are closely related to vector discrepancy and have also benefited this progress, leading to even more applications \cite{Barany81,Eisenbrand18,Jansen19,Nikolov17,Sevastjanov94}.

+\textbf{Random instances.} While earlier results in discrepancy theory were mainly concerned with worst-case instances, the study of average-case instances has lately received more attention.
+A few works have also considered a smoothed analysis of discrepancy problems, where a small random pertubation is applied to the input \cite{Bansal22b,Bansal22c}.
+Here we focus on the purely probabilistic setting, in which essentially two random models have been considered.

+One line of work, initiated by Karmarkar, Karp, Lueker and Odlyzko \cite{Karmarkar86} and continued by Costello \cite{Costello09} and Turner, Meka and Rigollet \cite{Turner20}, studied the asymptotic discrepancy of $m$-dimensional standard Gaussian vectors $v_1,\ldots,v_n$.
+The work of Costello \cite{Costello09} considered the constant dimension regime $m = O(1)$.
+Its main result shows that the distribution of a random variable counting the number of low discrepancy solutions tends to a Poisson distribution.
+In particular, the author concluded that

+for any $\gamma > 0$.
+The work of Turner, Meka and Rigollet \cite{Turner20} addressed the increasing dimension regime $m = \omega(1)$.
+Using the second moment method, they showed that